elucian/bee/syntax/processing.md

 ```

 ### Collection Filtering
-Build notation can use expressions to filter out elements during comprehension operation.
+Build notation can use expressions to filter out elements during build.

 **Example:**
 ```